department-of-veterans-affairs/va.gov-team/products/platform/customer-support-models/draft-product-outline.md

  ## Overview

-A set of standard methods for how VSP engages with customers across communication channels and touchpoints to provide a consistent and positive experience where VFS teams get what seems like simple, straightforward answers to a variety of complex questions via documentation, interactions in Slack, or the tools and shared code that accelerates their work.
+A set of standard methods for how VSP engages with customers across communication channels and touchpoints to provide a consistent and positive experience where VFS teams get what seems like simple, straightforward answers to a variety of complex questions via documentation, interactions in Slack, or tools and shared code that helps accelerate their work.

  ## Problem Statement